-Aboriginal-specific purpose licences are the primary mechanism to enable Aboriginal water use under the Act.240 While the Act provides for three different types of licences, these are not available across all water sharing plans.241 Further, all Aboriginal-specific water licences have been conditioned with limits to volumetric entitlements, restrictions to use, and prohibition of trade.242 These features, together with limited awareness of these licences within Aboriginal
+Aboriginal-specific purpose licences are the primary mechanism to enable Aboriginal water use under the Act.
+While the Act provides for three different types of licences, these are not available across all water sharing plans.
+Further, all Aboriginal-specific water licences have been conditioned with limits to volumetric entitlements, restrictions to use, and prohibition of trade.
+These features, together with limited awareness of these licences within Aboriginal communities, has meant that the actual uptake of specific purpose licences has been limited across NSW.

-236 Interview: Wanaruah Local Aboriginal Land Council, 29 October 2019.
+&lt;sup>236 Interview: Wanaruah Local Aboriginal Land Council, 29 October 2019.